uclaacm/hackschool-f19/session-6-frontend-more-on-react/README.md

 play by passing that text back up to PlayGenerator so that we can update this.state.playLines.
 By passing addLineToPlay to DialogueInput, we can do exactly that in the DialogueInput component later.

-Let's go ahead write the functionality for addLineToPlay and bind it.
+Let's go ahead write the functionality for addLineToPlay.

 ```jsx
   class PlayGenerator extends React.Component {